 Fundamental Skills

 Many of the core skills are common with those of facilitation.
-In the lesson on Your Role as a Facilitator we looked at five core skills.
+The Role of a Facilitator covers five core skills.
 Although all five are useful in a mentoring or coaching context, the first three are absolutely crucial.

 - Listening